Volodymyr83/git-practice/README.md

 # git-practice

 This is a repo for practicing git managing skils

+Awesome thing!